apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/ResourceManagerRest.md

 Cluster Scheduler API
 ---------------------

 A scheduler resource contains information about the current scheduler configured in a cluster.
-It currently supports both the Fifo and Capacity Scheduler.
+It currently supports the Fifo, Capacity and Fair Scheduler.
 You will get different information depending on which scheduler is configured so be sure to look at the type information.

 ### URI